 Not at all (although you can if you want).
 It’s an all-in-one system with a 15W-per-channel amplifier and a couple of built-in full-range speakers.
 There’s a headphone socket if you want to throw on your favourite pair of ear goggles and privately vibe out to a bit of Val Doonican too.

 That Val Doonican reference has sealed it.
 How do I get one?

 The Floating Record is seeking funding via Kickstarter from today.
-Pledging US$329 (if you’re early) or $349 (at any time during the campaign) is enough to secure your own player, but you’ll need to add another $95 to ship it internationally.
+Pledging US$329 (if you’re early) or US$349 (at any time during the campaign) is enough to secure your own player, but you’ll need to add another US$95 to ship it to MY.
 Deliveries are scheduled for December 2015.
 Just in time for Christmas.